How to find pen pals in later life

 There are three different types of pen pal, depending on how you want to communicate with your new friend:

-• Email: If you prefer a more modern version of the pen pal experience, you can exchange emails with your new friend.
-It's quick, free and may be easier if you communicate with someone far away.
+- Email pen pals: You can exchange messages by email.
+It's quick, free, and may be easier if you communicate with someone far away

 Whichever type of pen pal you want, there are plenty of people out there who would be happy to begin having a conversation with you!